SheelaQueen/AdminBot-TheZ/README.md

 NOTE: ZygnalBot is for Self hosting!

-**you can now download the latest version under https://zygnalbot.de/**
+**you can now download the latest version under https://zygnalbot.de/ or just open a ticket in the  discord**

 **[👉 Click Here to Join TheZ's ZygnalBot!](https://discord.gg/U8sssc6xbv)**
 -  Open a ticket